Nevana/sshConnection/README.md

 # SSH Connect
-* Easy ssh manager for shell
+* Easy python ssh manager
 # Installation
 * Clone the repository to you client

-* Install the jq service `sudo apt install jq -y`

 * Notice that you have to run the commands with `sudo` if needed

 * Configure the file: `vim /your/path/to/file/servers.json`

-    * Modify the arrays with your data or add new arrays
+    * Modify the array with your data

-* Set the user rights `chmod 775 /your/path/to/file/sshConnection.sh`
+* Set the user rights `chmod 775 /your/path/to/file/sshConnection.py`

 * Execute the script:

     * Open the file `vim /home/user/.bashrc`

-    * Add line `alias sshConnection='/your/path/to/file/sshConnection.sh'`
+    * Add line `alias sshC='/your/path/to/file/sshConnection.py'`

     * Save the file and reload the .bashrc `source .bashrc`

-* Run `sshConnection` in the terminal
+* Run `sshC` in the terminal